swyxio/react-static-mdx/content/talks/pending.md

 how Learning in Public can accelerate your career, bring value to your professional network, and ultimately make you a better developer, with examples all drawn from personal experience with React.

+Details

+This is a "soft skills" talk unlike any other - it cuts to the heart of how developers of every level learn, grow, build, and market themselves.

+- What is Learning in Public?
+- Who Learns in Public?
+Exploring Career Philosophies of leaders in our industry
+  - Sarah Drasner: Interdisciplinary blends
+  - Kent C Dodds: Consume, Build, Teach
+  - Julia Evans: B0rk
+  - Chris Coyier: Workgin in Public
+  - Lin Clark: Code Cartoons
+  - Cory House: Becoming an Outlier
+  - Max Stoiber: React-Boilerplate
+- Why Learn in Public?
+  - Giving back to others
+  - Helping your future self
+  - Being a sounding board, helping experts with your beginner's mind
+- How to Learn in Public
+  - Keeping your Identity small
+  - Brad Frost & the concept of Learning Exhaust
+  - Practicing the non-tech part of a career tech
+  - Speaking
+  - Twitter: some advice
+  - "How to Win Friends and Influence People: Online Edition"

+Pitch

+I have been writing and thinking about learning philosophy as I myself learned React and entered the industry without formal computer science qualifications, a situation I believe many React developers share.
+This has been some of my best and most well received writing, and I would like to earnestly include and share this "career hack" with fellow React developers who may be interested in meta-learning algorithms like this.

 ## Learning in Public